The urgent need for sustainable digital design

 Look for third-party validation like EPA partnerships, RE100 membership, and documented CDP responses.

-For climate tech companies, partnering with a design agency like What if Design—which holds Design Declares certification—ensures alignment with sustainability values throughout the design process.
+Partnering with a design agency like What if Design — which holds Design Declares certification — ensures sustainability values are built into the design process from the start, not retrofitted later.

 Get buy-in from leadership, developers, and stakeholders for sustainable design initiatives.